Alabama State Bar, 2001

 J.D., University of Alabama School of Law, 2001; B.S., Spring Hill College, magna cum laude, 1998

-Ben Goldman is a litigator, successfully defending clients through all stages of federal and state court litigation, including trial and appeal.
-He has represented over fifty Alabama municipalities, utilities, development boards, and other governmental entities.
+Ben Goldman is a member in the law firm of Hand Arendall LLC, a full-service civil firm with offices throughout Alabama in Birmingham, Mobile, Athens, and Fairhope, and he is Chair of the firm’s State and Local Government and Bankruptcy and Creditors Rights Practice Groups.
+Since 2001, Goldman has practiced in Birmingham as a litigator, successfully defending clients through all stages of federal and state court litigation, including trial and appeal.
+He has represented over 50 Alabama municipalities, utilities, development boards, and other governmental entities.
+Pursuant to appointments, he presently serves as City Attorney and Prosecutor for Tarrant, Alabama, City Attorney for Cordova, Alabama, Town Attorney for Mulga, Alabama, and Corporate Counsel for the Birmingham Land Bank Authority.
 Furthermore, Goldman has served as corporate counsel to local, regional, and national businesses, representing them in such matters as contract negotiations, employment issues, and collections, and he has represented and advised lenders and large creditors in bankruptcy proceedings.
-Pursuant to appointments, he presently serves as City Attorney and Prosecutor for Tarrant, Alabama, and as Town Attorney for Mulga, Alabama.
-Goldman is the chair of Hand Arendall’s State and Local Government Practice Group.

-In service to his community, Goldman is currently a member of the Tarrant-Pinson Valley Chamber of Commerce, the Birmingham Tip-Off Club, the Crewe of Columbus, and a volunteer for the Alabama State Bar Volunteer Lawyers Program and the Birmingham Volunteer Lawyers Program.
-Goldman is a former member of the Girl Scouts of North-Central Alabama Board of Directors, former President of the Legal Aid Society of Birmingham Board of Directors, a former member of the Family Promise of Birmingham Board of Directors, and a former member of a United Way of Central Alabama Vising Allocation Team.
+In service to his community, Goldman is currently Vice President of the Alabama Association of Municipal Attorneys and the President of the Tarrant-Pinson Valley Chamber of Commerce.
+He is a member of the Birmingham Bar Association’s Executive Committee, the governing body for the organization’s more than 4,000 members.
+He is also a member of the Birmingham Tip-Off Club and the Crewe of Columbus.
+He is a volunteer for the Alabama State Bar Volunteer Lawyers Program, the Birmingham Volunteer Lawyers Program, and a United Way of Central Alabama Visiting Allocation Team.
+Goldman is a former member of the Girl Scouts of North-Central Alabama Board of Directors, former President of the Legal Aid Society of Birmingham Board of Directors, and a former member of the Family Promise of Birmingham Board of Directors.

 2013: Vestavia Hills Deals with Unsafe, Blighted Homes